Things to Do in Hawaii During Christmas by Island in 2025

 After you select what to do in Hawaii during Christmas, read our Hawaii Christmas Vacation Planning for 19 tips on visiting Hawaii during one of the busiest and merriest times of the year.

 Our favorite thing to do during the holidays in Hawaii is to visit the shopping centers.
-Not just to buy Hawaii-made gifts but for the free Christmas hula shows, mele (Hawaiian for music), Santa Clause, and other free holiday activities.
+This is not just about buying Hawaii-made gifts, but also about the free Christmas hula shows, mele (Hawaiian for music), Santa Claus, and other free holiday activities.

-Oahu is the best Hawaiian Island for Christmas thanks to the numerous activities they have every year.
-The biggest being the New Year’s Eve fireworks, Honolulu City Lights, and the Christmas parade.
+Oahu is the best Hawaiian Island for Christmas thanks to the numerous activities it offers every year, the biggest of which are the New Year’s Eve fireworks, Honolulu City Lights, and the Christmas parade.

 For your Hawaii Christmas vacation, visit one of our favorite luaus in Hawaii, head out whale watching, or check out one of the many Hawaii Christmas things to do below!